 Step 14: Now, launch “Safari” and check if it is working or not.

-If still Wi-Fi issues on Mojave isn’t fixed?
+If still Wi-Fi issues on Ventura isn’t fixed?

-Fix 3: Create new Wi-Fi configuration in macOS Mojave
+Solution 7: Create a new Wi-Fi configuration in macOS Ventura

-Before implementing this fix back up your mac, this steps involves system-level changes.
+Before implementing this fix, back up your mac, these steps involve system-level changes.
 So if things go south, then you will not lose your data.

-Step 1: From the upper right corner, drop down “Wi-Fi” menu and turn off.
+Step 1: From the upper right corner, drop down the “Wi-Fi” menu and turn it off.

-Step 3: From the “Finder”, expand “Go” menu and then select “Go To Folder”.
+Step 3: From the “Finder”, expand the “Go” menu and then select “Go To Folder”.

-Step 4: “/Library/Preferences/SystemConfiguration/”, enter this code into window and tap “Go”.
+Step 4: “/Library/Preferences/SystemConfiguration/”, enter this code into the window and tap “Go”.